lucas-segundo/lucas-segundo/README.md

 * I'm into to: TDD and Clean Architecture.
 * I love to: play games, meet friends and eat pizza.
 * I'm Nerd (You don't say!).
-* I'm the founder of the Nuancias, a publishing website.
+* I'm the founder of the Nuancias, a new publishing website.

 #### Connect with me:
 <div>